CAFR

 Former language interpreter for Presidents Bush and Clinton

-P.S.
-The article's author, Harvard-trained Carl Herman, is a personal friend and educator whose work I admire.
+Note: The below article's author, Harvard-trained Carl Herman, is a personal friend and educator whose work I admire.
+And though most research for this article was done in 2010, the facts and principles uncovered are still very much in effect today.

 CAFR: US agencies have billions, trillions in investments while crying budget deficits

-By Carl Herman (edited for brevity and clarity, full essay available here)
+By Carl Herman (edited for brevity and clarity)

-Gerald Klatt and Walter Burien are unrecognized heroes.
-These individuals are pioneering national leaders who have revealed how government agencies quietly conceal American taxpayers' money in surplus accounts that collectively total literally trillions of taxpayers' dollars.
+Gerald Klatt and Walter Burien are are pioneering researchers who have revealed how government agencies quietly conceal American taxpayers' money in surplus accounts that collectively total literally trillions of taxpayers' dollars.
 The data is found and can be verified in publicly available documents for each governmental entity called Comprehensive Annual Financial Reports (CAFRs).

-Take California, for example, which has a budget deficit of about $20 billion.
-The combined investments reported in CAFRs for the state of California, Los Angeles County, and the City of Los Angeles is over $450 billion!
+Take California, for example, which had a 2009 budget deficit of about $20 billion.
+The combined investments reported in 2009 CAFRs for the state of California, Los Angeles County, and the City of Los Angeles was over $450 billion!
 That's over 22 times the amount of the budget shortfall!!!
 Click on the links for verification.

 These governments claim they need this money mainly for public employee retirement benefits.
 Let's check that story.
 The CAFR data shows current member contributions pay for all retiree benefits except for $1.8 billion (net cost).
-If just these three state agencies paid off their budget deficits, paid the $1.8 billion in retirement benefits, and surrendered the remaining withheld money back to the public, each taxpayer in California (population 36 million, taxpayers less than 2/3 of this number) would receive well over $15,000.
+If just these three state agencies paid off their budget deficits and paid the $1.8 billion in retirement benefits, the amount still remaining would be enough for each taxpayer in California (population 36 million, taxpayers less than 2/3 of this number) to receive well over $15,000.

 Why has political leadership and corporate media not informed American taxpayers of this intriguing option?
 And why isn't this data publicly submitted for professional and independent economist cost-benefit analysis to consider other options which benefit both government and the people?
 As we all know, money talks and power corrupts.

 So far, we've only considered three CAFRs in the state of California.
 The comprehensive reality is far more dramatic.
-Looking at all of California's roughly 10,000 cities, counties, towns, and other government agencies, the combined total assets reported in CAFR's, according to Walter Burien's sampling analysis, is $8 trillion.
-Let's say Walter is way off.
-For argument's sake, let's say the total is less than half of Burien's estimate; only $3 trillion.
-If that amount was returned to the public, even after paying off all debts and pension expenses, each Californian taxpayer would receive well over $100,000!
+Looking at all of California's roughly 10,000 cities, counties, towns, and other government agencies, the combined total assets reported in CAFR's for California alone is likely in the trillions of dollars.
+Add in the other 49 states and we are talking astronomical figures.

 Obviously, we need independent auditing and economic cost-benefit analyses of all state and local CAFRs around the US in order to make clear choices on how the public benefit might best be served.
-In California, oppressed under a $20 billion dollar budget deficit that cuts education, child welfare, and other essential public services, continued "investing" of these vast sums of money is likely among the worst of choices imaginable.
+In California, oppressed under a $20 billion dollar budget deficit that cuts education, child welfare, and other essential public services, the failure to redirect some of these vast sums of money to pay off the deficit and support social programs is a travesty.

 To put this into an analogy: